-Proposals for affordable housing schemes in rural areas may be permitted on land which would not normally be released for housing where:
+Proposals for small affordable housing schemes in rural areas may be permitted on land which would not normally be released for housing where:

-- the proposal could assist in meeting a proven local need for affordable housing; and - 2. the affordable housing provided is made available to, and retained in perpetuity for local people in need of affordable housing; and - 3. the site respects the characteristics of its surroundings, demonstrates good design and offers reasonable access to a range of services and facilities normally in a settlement identified in Policy RA2.
+- the proposal could assist in meeting a proven local need for affordable housing; and - 2. the affordable housing provided is made available to, and retained in perpetuity for local people in need of affordable housing; and - the site respects the characteristics of its surroundings, demonstrates good design and offers reasonable access to a range of services and facilities normally in a settlement identified in Policy RA2.; and - 4. the internal floor area of the dwellings are consistent with the size limits required by policy RA2.